(Un)Real Ecologies - Microplastics

 at plastics and living creatures.

-we used a two step chemical protocol for the analysis of (micro)
+Furthermore, we used a two step chemical protocol for the analysis

-plastics in our water samples.
-In our case, plastics include hard
+of (micro) plastics in our water samples.
+In our case, plastics

-Microplastic is defined by its size smaller than 5mm, so with our
+and sheets.
+Microplastic is defined by its size smaller than 5mm,

-the two days of the workshop we split our samples into different
+0.2mm.
+During the two days of the workshop we split our samples

-groups, so that we could compare the different procedures with each
+into different groups, so that we could compare the different procedures

 solid particles in soil or waters are a mixture of minerals (abiogenic: